 To keep sharing good tidings with my readers, I whipped up this FREEBIE just for you!

-Just something quick I threw together for you.
+These gift tags are just something quick I threw together for you.
 You can download and print on card stock for best results.

 Today’s recipe is inspired by the Food Network’s Spicy Quinoa and Sweet Potato recipe.
 I didn’t have a number of the ingredients on hand so I made quite a few substitutions.